-We regularly monitor all the sites with measurements greater than 20 CFU/ml.
+We regularly monitor all the sites that have recorded measurements greater than 20 CFU/ml.
 Martis and the Union Valley locations (GLEN-00 and GLEN-02) are all located in or near popular dog walking areas.
 Martis and Trout Creek also support a healthy population of beavers.
-The single high measurement at the Donner Creek site (DONN-01) appeared to be related to a temporary homeless camp.
+The single high measurement at the Donner Creek site (DONN-01) may have been related to a temporary homeless camp.